FooDeas/raspberrypi-ua-netinst/README.md

 - [Reinstalling or replacing an existing system](#reinstalling-or-replacing-an-existing-system)
 - [Disclaimer](#disclaimer)

+## Fork Modifications

+In distinction to the base this fork uses the RaspberryPi.org kernel.

 ## Intro

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B, 1B+ and 2B.
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.